dell/csi-baremetal/docs/proposals/capacity-planning-refactoring.md

    For example, if we need HDDLVG pvc, firstly we will try to find AC with HDDLVG type.

 ### Add feature "Consistent LVG volumes reservation"

+1. Add the opportunity for reservations with LVG Volumes to wait in Reconcile in the ACR controller until there are other ACRs with LVG Volumes in RESERVED state.
+ACs will be reserved on all nodes only for one LVG Volume.
+It should make the controller to select the same drive for LVG volumes.

+2. This functional will be optional, disabled by default.
+The user can use this option by pass parameter in helm chart values.

 ## Rationale